South Africa’s Gold Market 2025: Prices, Top Dealers & Trends

 - Reduces the risk of mine collapses and seismic events.

-4 Blockchain & Digital Gold Trading Platforms
+Blockchain & Digital Gold Trading Platforms:

 Blockchain technology is being used to create secure, transparent gold trading platforms, allowing investors to trade gold digitally without needing physical storage.
-Digital tokens backed by physical gold reserves are also emerging.

 Impact: